iterative/dvc.org/content/docs/dvclive/dvclive-with-dvc.md

 generates an _HTML report_.

-If you open `training_metrics_dvc_plots/index.html` in a browser, you'll see a plot for metrics being logged during the model training!
+If you open `training_metrics_dvc_plots/index.html` in a browser, you'll see a plot for metrics automatically updated during the model training!

 ![](/img/dvclive-html.gif)